thenthi/at2_icons_/posts/week-6-session-2.md

 http://127.0.0.1:3000/public/index.html

- This is the link of my website, I just posr it because I want to post all of my process.
+ This is the link of my website, I just post it because I want to post all of my process.